nuxt/website-v2/content/en/guides/examples/transitions.md

 <base-alert type="next">

-Learn more in the Features book in the [Nuxt Components](/guides/features/nuxt-components#the-nuxtchild-component) chapter.
+Learn more in the Features book in the [Transitions](/guides/features/transitions) chapter.

 </base-alert>